2023 Reading List

 by Sue Lawson

 My thoughts: I've read a lot of books about the Titantic and am enraptured by every story I come across, but this one wasn't as great as the rest.
-The story follows the fictional Gilmore and Worthington families from Southampton in the UK on their second class journey aboard the Titanic and ultimately, it was just too easy to read and over-the-top cheesy.
+The story follows the fictional Gilmore and Worthington families from Southampton, England, on their second class journey aboard the Titanic and ultimately, it was just too easy to read and over-the-top cheesy.
 I think it's catered towards a younger audience who perhaps doesn't know much about Titanic's story yet.
 There were even typos about the timeline of Titanic's sinking, which, truth be told, irked me.

 Location: the Atlantic Ocean